Photo: U.S. Fish and Wildlife Service via Wikimedia Commons · Public Domain (US federal work)

 Phantom footstepsPhantom voicesResidual haunting

-Subsequent keepers reported persistent paranormal phenomena attributed to Fischer's wife.
-Keeper August Friedrich Wichmann, who served at Cape Romain in the late 19th century, reported repeatedly hearing footsteps in the tower with no apparent source.
-Wichmann's son later said the family understood the footsteps to be those of the murdered woman.
-Local tradition holds that drops of blood appeared on the keeper's cottage floorboards at the site of the murder, recurring after each cleaning, until the cottage was demolished in the 20th century.
+Subsequent keepers reported persistent paranormal phenomena attributed to the murdered woman.
+Keeper August Friedrich Wichmann, who served at Cape Romain as Second Assistant Keeper from 1906 to 1908 and as Principal Keeper from 1913 to 1934, reported repeatedly hearing footsteps ascending the tower stairs.
+Wichmann's son, who was born at the lighthouse, later said the family understood those footsteps to be those of the woman who died in the cottage.
+Local tradition also holds that blood stains recurred on the cottage floor at the site of the incident, until the cottage itself was demolished in the 20th century.

 Visitors to Lighthouse Island today have continued to describe footsteps inside the 1857 tower and unexplained sounds in the surrounding salt marsh.
-The towers are closed to the public for climbing, which limits direct visitor reports compared to operational lighthouse museums.
+The towers are closed to the public for climbing, limiting direct visitor reports.
 The U.S. Fish and Wildlife Service interpretive material does not present the murder narrative; it appears primarily in regional lighthouse-history publications and Southern Spirit Guide collections.

 Notable Entities